Military Criminal Justice System & Legal Rights of Service Members

 Service members who are accused of a crime have certain rights that echo the rights of civilian suspects.
 They have a right to a fair trial, a right to a free military defense attorney in special and general courts-martial, and a right to remain silent when their attorney is not present.
-If they want to hire a civilian defense attorney, they have a right to do that, but they must pay for that attorney.
 Authorities cannot conduct searches and seizures without probable cause in most situations, which parallels the Fourth Amendment rights of civilians.

 Article 15 provides the most common means for addressing violations of the UCMJ.
 This tends to be a better outcome for a service member because it results in non-judicial penalties that do not lead to a criminal record and may not even appear on the service member’s military record.
 Penalties cannot be imposed in the Army and the Air Force without a finding of guilt beyond a reasonable doubt, while penalties can be imposed in the Navy and the Marines with a finding of guilt by clear and convincing evidence.
 (This difference may not have a real impact, since military commanders may not be familiar with the meaning of these subjective standards.)